Nuix/Language-Translation-Integration/README.md

 The script uses sticky settings which are kept within the script's directory.
 Each `NuixTranslator` will have its own sticky settings, and settings can be saved/loaded through JSON.

 ## The `NuixTranslator` Class
-The `NuixTranslator` class is the base class for presenting a settings dialog and progress dialog as it runs through the current selected items.
-Translated text can be appended to an item's original text or added to the item as custom metadata.
+`NuixTranslator` is the base class, for initializing settings and progress dialogs as it runs through the current selected items.
+It contains methods for getting an item's original text, appending translated text, or adding translations as custom metadata.

-New options can be implemented by creating new `NuixTranslator` subclasses.
-Each class defines a constant `NAME` string representing the translation option (used when showing dialogs), and a public method `.run(items)` to get the input settings and iterate over the selected items.
-The script uses introspection to locate all the classes which derive from `NuixTranslator`, so there is no extra work that needs to be done to make script aware of your `NuixTranslator` except make sure the class file is placed in the script's sub-directory "Translators".
+Translation options are implemented as `NuixTranslator` subclasses, each defining a constant `NAME` string for itself (mostly used when showing dialogs), and a public method `.run(items)` to get the input settings and iterate over the selected items.

+New translation options can be added by creating a `NuxiTranslator` subclass .rb file in the script's "Translators" subdirectory.

-### Translation Options
+### Common Translation Settings

 - *Language* - The translation target language.
 - *Operation* - Append Text or Add Custom Metadata.
-  - Append Text will use the separator: "\n----------Translation to <Language>---------\n"
+  - Append Text will use the separator: `\n----------Translation to <Language>---------\n`
   - Add Custom Metadata will use the field name "Translation to <Language>"

-## `NuixTranslator` Subclasses
+## Translation Options

-## Google Cloud Translation
+### Google Cloud Translation
 Uses Google Cloud Translation through the EasyTranslate gem.

 Adds the ability to detect an item's language, annotating the item's language as a tag or custom metadata.

+#### Detection Settings
+- *Apply detected language as custom metadata*
+  - *Custom Metadata Field Name* - Custom metadata field name to use
+- *Tag items with detected language?*
+  - *Tag Name* - Applied tag will be "<Tag Name>|<Detected Language>"

-## Microsoft Cognitive Services
+### Microsoft Cognitive Services
 Uses the Microsoft Translator Text API.

-## Clear Translations
+### Clear Translations
 Removes translation text from selected items, obtaining an item's original text using methods from `NuixTranslator`.

 # Cloning this Repository